benblack769/TigerCompiler/README.md

 ### AST design

 The AST was designed to capture as much type structure as possible.
 So there is an expression, lvalue, etc class which all expressions, lvalues, etc, inherit from.
-This allows basic type checking in the AST, and also gives any recursive analysis run more information.
+This allows basic type checking in the AST, and also gives any recursive analysis the most specific type that is also completely general.